 Economics, money, and the way we make payments have undergone several changes since the time of the Stone Age.
 In a sense all these are key indicators of our progress as a species.
 The primitive methods indicated our primitive way of living.
 Similarly, the current payment methods powered by cutting-edge technology boast our technological achievements of today.

 Digitization of payments was a huge jump towards the goal to achieve an easy, convenient, fast, and secure payment method.
 Arguably, we have achieved all of it.
 Digital payment methods saw massive developments in the span of four to five years and we are about to see even more changes in the coming future.

-With the rise in the problems of identity theft and fraud, biometric authentication can become a reliable and secure option for all the digital payments that takes place in the year 2020.
+With the rise in the problems of identity theft and fraud, biometric authentication can become a reliable and secure option for all the digital payments that takes place in the year 2021.
 Even the stats suggest the same thing.
-According to the industry data, by the year 2021 there will be more than 18 billion biometric transactions taking place every year.
+As per Biometric Update.com, 2.5 million (approx.) payment cards will be issued in 2021.